Global behaviour of radially symmetric solutions stable at infinity for gradient systems

 To make the connection with definition \vref{def_Sigma_Esc_0} of the related set $\SigmaEscZero(t)$, observe that, for every quantity $\rho$ in $\iTot(s)$,

-Our next goal is to prove the following lemma (observe the strong similarity with \vref{lem:dt_fire_0}). \begin{lemma}[firewall decrease up to pollution term] There exist positive quantities $\nuFire$ \\ and $K_{\fff}$, depending only on $V$, and a positive quantity $\KFLeft$, depending only on $V$ and $d$, such that, for every nonnegative quantity $s$,
+The next step is the following lemma (observe the strong similarity with \vref{lem:dt_fire_0}). \begin{lemma}[firewall linear decrease up to pollution] There exist positive quantities $\nuF$ and $\KF$ and $\KFLeft$ such that, for every nonnegative quantity $s$,